Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Numerical Results

-We will apply the finite-dimensional Kalman-Bucy filter and tangent filter, and implement the finite-dimensional approximation of the joint online parameter estimation and optimal sensor placement algorithm, using this finite-dimensional, `spectral' representation of the original, infinite-dimensional system.
+Meanwhile, will apply the finite-dimensional Kalman-Bucy filter and tangent filter, and implement the joint online parameter estimation and optimal sensor placement algorithm, using a reduced Fourier basis of $K\ll n^2$ basis functions.
+This is typical in similar applications (e.g., \cite{Cressie2011a,Sigrist2015}).
+In particular, following \cite{Sigrist2015}, we used a reduced Fourier basis given by $\{\phi_{\boldsymbol{k}}\}_{\boldsymbol{k}\in\Gamma_{m,n}}$, where $\Gamma_{m,n}\subseteq \Lambda_n \subset \mathbb{Z}^2$ is the following set of wave-numbers

+In our simulations, we will generally set $m=5$, which yields a Fourier truncation with $K=21$ basis functions.

+Numerical results indicate that, for our purposes, this choice represents a reasonable trade-off between accuracy - both of the optimal sensor placement (see Table \ref{tab:K_comparison}) and the optimal state estimate (see Figure \ref{fig_13a})) - and computational cost.
+This choice is also comparable with other related works (e.g., \cite{Burns2015,Sigrist2015,Zhang2018}).

-Throughout our numerical simulations, we will use a Fourier truncation with $n=21$ basis functions, with additional simulations (omitted) indicating that further increasing the number of basis functions does not have a significant effect on the results.
-Regarding the time discretisation, we use an exponential Euler scheme for the finite-dimensional approximation of the partially observed diffusion process \eqref{finite_dim_signal} - \eqref{finite_dim_obs}, and then implement the discrete-time analogue of the stochastic gradient descent algorithm \eqref{RML_ROSP_1} - \eqref{RML_ROSP_2}.
+Regarding the time discretisation, we use an exponential Euler scheme for the finite-dimensional approximation of the partially observed diffusion process \eqref{finite_dim_signal} - \eqref{finite_dim_obs}, and implement the discrete-time analogue of the stochastic gradient descent algorithm \eqref{RML_ROSP_1} - \eqref{RML_ROSP_2}.